edunham/garden/README.txt

+2020-02-15: Victoria rhubarb, 3 crowns.
+Put it in a new bed just S of the honeyberries, W of the errant wild cherry in the fenced garden.
+Marked 2 with big red rocks.
+The yerba buena under the cherry tree is still alive and seems ok.
+Pulled out a lot of blackberries to make the bed.
+2020-02-15: Honeycrisp apple on full size root stock, albeit kinda scrawny.
+Put on the N side of a former burn pile atop the bank above the driveway, ~20' E of the maple that died.
+Took the deer cage off the maple and put it on the apple.
+Probably ought to water it; haven't yet.
+2020-02-15: Bosc pear on the hillside, ~15' N of the plums.
+Huge roots, so watering it in made sank the soil ~2".
 2020-02-14: Willows, put 2ea of all 10 varieties into water to start growing roots.
 2020-02-14: Ft Laramie Strawberries, marked with flat clear glass tokens.
 2 plants into pots, 24 into various beds (asparagus, sunchoke tyres bed, lawn pomegranate bed)
 2020-02-14: Chandler strawberries, marked with yellow end sticks.
 21 plants around, including in power easement and on hill.
 4 plants in 3 pots, as the last 2 seemed too small to do well in the ground.